alantech/alan/anycloud/docs/how-to/aws-postgres.md

 <img src="../assets/add-connectivity.png" />

-9) Now point the Node.js REST Prisma ORM to the PostgreSQL instance you just created by setting the [datasource](https://www.prisma.io/docs/concepts/database-connectors/postgresql/) in the Prisma schema file at `rest-express/prisma/schema.prisma`
+9) Now point the Node.js REST Prisma ORM to the PostgreSQL instance you just created by setting the [datasource](https://www.prisma.io/docs/concepts/database-connectors/postgresql/) in the Prisma schema file at `rest-express/prisma/schema.prisma` to the environment variable `DATABASE_URL`.

 ```
 datasource db {